-Participant warrants knowledge of the HUD Income Certification process and the HUD definition of annual income.
-All verifications, documentation and information obtained in association with this process must be representations of all pages, must clearly identify the source, the household member, the document's effective date, and must be date stamped by Participant immediately upon receipt.
-Income calculations, source documentations, eligibility determinations and compliance with the 120-day clock must be provided with each Income Certification.
+The City and Participant shall use the HUD 24 CFR Part 5 definition of annual income.
+All verification, documents and information obtained in association with this process must be representations of all pages, must clearly identify the source, the household member, the document's effective date, and must be date stamped by Participant immediately upon receipt.
+Income calculation, source documentation, eligibility determination, and compliance with in the 120-day clock must be provided with each Income Certification.
 Participant accepts sole responsibility for the valid issuance of an Award Letter to properly income certified applicants.

-If Participant wishes to use either the IRS Form 1040 Definition to determine income eligibility, Participant must make a request to and receive prior written approval from the HCD Manager.
+If, Participant wishes to use the IRS Form 1040 Definition to determine income eligibility, Participant must make a request to and receive prior written approval from the HCD Manager